-So often I hear frustrated complaints like “I’m working out 4 times a week, but still not seeing results” or “My diet is perfect – why am I not losing weight?”
+So often I hear frustrated complaints like “I’m working out 4 times a week, but still not seeing results”.
+While others say “My diet is perfect – why am I not losing weight?”

 Do you have these same issues?
 Are you feeling like nothings really working?
 Sometimes it’s just that without knowing it you are unintentionally doing things that could be really impacting your results.

-- Doing the same workout over and over – its super important to be mixing up your workouts on a regular basis.
-I love to include a mix of weights, yoga, cardio and HIIT (High Intensity Interval Training) in to my weekly workout calendar to not only keep it interesting and fun but to give my body a rest from the same type of workouts and to ensure I don’t hit a plateau.
+It’s super important to be mixing up your workouts on a regular basis.
+I love to include a mix of weights, yoga, cardio and HIIT (High-Intensity Interval Training) into my weekly workout calendar to not only keep it interesting and fun but to give my body a rest from the same type of workouts and to ensure I don’t hit a plateau.
 Try making it a goal to try a new form of exercise each month.
 There are so many options these days and they don’t have to cost you loads of money.

 Try changing up one or all of these suggestions and see how you go!
 You might just be surprised at the results you can achieve.